lorraine021/Awesome-MLLM-Hallucination/README.md

 # Awesome-MLLM-Hallucination
-This repository collects research on the hallucination problem of Multimodal Large Language Model(MLLM), including their papers and codes/datasets (TODO).
+This repository collects research on the hallucination problem of the Multimodal Large Language Model(MLLM), including their papers and codes/datasets.
-The main aspects involved are Surveys, Hallucination Evaluation methods (Benchmarks), Hallucination Mitigation methods and some intersting papers that are not directly related to the current topic.
+The main aspects involved are Surveys, Hallucination Evaluation methods (Benchmarks), Hallucination Mitigation methods and some interesting papers that are not directly related to the current topic.
 Since some of the papers are relatively new and cannot be sure whether they have been included in the specific conferences, they are currently only marked according to the conference acceptance status of the articles that Google Scholar can find.
 If you find some interesting papers not included, please feel free to contact me.
 We will continue to update this repository!

+Here are some labels which represent the core points of the papers, corresponding to benchmarks or mitigation methods from different angles:
 __`data.`__: data improvement &emsp; | &emsp; __`vis.`__: vision enhancement &emsp; | &emsp;
 __`align.`__: multimodal alignment &emsp; | &emsp; __`dec.`__: decoding optimization &emsp; |
-__`post.`__: post-process &emsp; | &emsp; __`ben.`__: benchmark
+__`post.`__: post-process &emsp; | &emsp; __`ben.`__: it creates a benchmark

 :large_blue_diamond: citation >= 20 &emsp; | &emsp; :star: citation >= 50 &emsp; | &emsp; :fire: citation >= 100